LortSkit/Unihan-Extended-Database-Building-Files/README.md

 1. `Unihan_IRGSources.txt` - Used in files `Radicals/ExtractRadicals.py`.
 2. `Unihan_Variants.txt` - Used in files `Variants/ExtractVariants.py`.

+For `JouyouKanjiExcelt.txt`, please copy the link of [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji), and then follow the steps of the 'Jouyou Kanji List Excel Guide' section down below

+- Used in files `Data/ExtractJouyou.py` (and indirectly in `Variants/ExtractCommonality.py`)

+`char_v1.0.txt` can be found in [this repo](https://github.com/catusf/tudien/releases/tag/V2.6)

+- Used in file `Decomposition/ExtractDecomp.py`.

 `EquivalentUnifiedIdeograph.txt` can be found [here](https://www.unicode.org/Public/17.0.0/ucd/EquivalentUnifiedIdeograph.txt)

 - Used in files `Radicals/ExtractRadicals.py`

-`char_v1.0.txt` can be found in [this repo](https://github.com/catusf/tudien/releases/tag/V2.6)

-- Used in file `Decomposition/ExtractDecomp.py`.

-`characterdecomposition.csv` can be found from [this library](https://pypi.org/project/cjklib/) HOWEVER how to get this csv is not so obvious, so please see the 'CJKLib Guide' section down below

-- Used in files `TODO`.

 For the commonly used characters in China in three files (`level-1.txt`, `level-2.txt`, and `level-3.txt`) please go to [this repo](https://github.com/shengdoushi/common-standard-chinese-characters-table)

 - Used in files `Variants/ExtractCommonality.py`.

-For `JouyouKanjiExcelt.txt`, please copy the link of [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji), and then follow the steps of the 'Jouyou Kanji List Excel Guide' section down below

-- Used in files `Data/ExtractJouyou.py` (and indirectly in `Variants/ExtractCommonality.py`)

 `charlist.txt` can be found in [this repo](https://github.com/elkmovie/hsk30/blob/main)

 - Used in files `ExtractHSK.py`.

-## CJKLib Guide

-First, from [the library previously mentioned](https://pypi.org/project/cjklib/), please do the following:

-1. Install python 2 (2.4+ at least, but I used [version 2.7.18](https://www.python.org/downloads/release/python-2718/))
-2. With this installation, do `pip install cjklib`
-3. Now, locate your python install (likely at `C:\Python27\`), and locate the follwing folder: `Lib\site-packages\cjklib\data\`, within it is the `characterdecomposition.csv`

-### Bonus steps (Unneccessary)

-This is mostly because theres an unexplained command tied to this folder, which goes un explained anywhere, and since I figured out how to make it work with no errors, I figured I'd finish the guide off with these bonus steps.

-In case the `Lib\site-packages\cjklib\` folder is missing the `cjklib.db` file, they can be rebuilt in the following way:

-4. In the `Lib\site-packages\cjklib\data\` folder, place [an old 2012 version of Unihan.zip](https://www.unicode.org/Public/zipped/6.2.0/Unihan.zip) - (Newer versions of Unihan.zip break the script, there might be a version newer than this one that works though, idk)
-5. Run the command `buildcjkdb -r build cjklibData` - (It should be added to your path upon pip install, but if not, you can find the `C:\Python27\Scripts\buildcjkdb.exe` file and maybe run it there?)
-6. After running the command and waiting, the database has

 ## Jouyou excel guide